identinet/sanctuary-cheat-sheet/README.md

 The goal of this cheat sheet is to make it easy for newcomers and experienced developers to work with the [Sanctuary library][sanctuary] by describing common patterns and best practices.

+WARNING: the information in this cheat sheet is by no means a comprehensive collection of all the library functions and types.
+Nor are the examples the only or even the best way of how to use them in your code.
+Keep this in mind and also dive into [other resouces](#resources---additional-things-that-might-be-helpful).
+I highly recommend reading [Things I wish someone had explained about Functional Programming](https://jrsinclair.com/articles/2019/what-i-wish-someone-had-explained-about-functional-programming/) and the [Fantas, Eel, and Specification](http://www.tomharding.me/fantasy-land/).

 [toc]

 ## Function definition